Shane Atkinson (spammer)

 On Monday, 22 December 2008 Lance Atkinson was fined NZ$100,000 after the Department of Internal Affairs laid charges under the Unsolicited Electronic Messages Act.
 It is understood Atkinson settled out of court.
 In summing up the judge conceded that the offending started before the act came into force and Atkinson had co-operated with the authorities.
-Lance now has the dubious honour of being the first person to be fined under the new act.
-Shane Atkinson and Roland Smits have elected to defend the changes currently before the courts.
+Lance was the first person to be fined under the act.
+Shane Atkinson and Roland Smits initially elected to defend the changes before agreeing to pay the NZ$ 100,000 fine in 2009.